mwargan/JustBookr/readme.md

 [![License](https://poser.pugx.org/laravel/lumen-framework/license.svg)](https://justbookr.com)

-JustBookr is a platform that allows students to trade textbooks at their university.
+JustBookr is a platform that allows students to trade books at their university.

 This code has been published to help others see live examples of websites built using VueJS and Laravel, as well as to allow the community to better this platform and add their contributions; so commit away ;)!